cherrared/tutorials-eco/04-fifth-gen-mobile-technologies/README.md

 ### UE provisionning

-Provision a UE in the 5G core network using the WebUI (localhost:5000), see the **Option 2: Run UE on a separate container** in https://github.com/free5gc/free5gc-compose
+Provision a UE in the 5G core network using the WebUI (localhost:5000),

 ### Attachment procedure

-Start an attachment procedure of the UE to the gNB and core network
+Start an attachment procedure of the UE to the gNB and core network,  see the **Option 1 or 2** in https://github.com/free5gc/free5gc-compose

 ### Analysis